fivetran/hvr-connectors/databricks/README.md

 This python script can be used to merge CDC changes and/or refresh a Databricks Delta table.
 The script uses ODBC to connect to Databricks and apply the changes.
 Databricks hosted on Azure and AWS are supported.

-To support this connector the target location is Azure Blob storage, or an S3 bucket.
+To support this connector the target location is Azure Blob storage, Azure ADLS Gen2, or an S3 bucket.
 A FileFormat action is configured for Csv with /HeaderLine (default), or Avro, Parquet, Json.
-The Databricks cluster that is the target for this connector must be configured with access to the Azure Blob storage or S3 bucket.
+The Databricks cluster that is the target for this connector must be configured with access to the Azure storage or S3 bucket.

-Integrate/Refresh writes table changes to the integrate location (Blob store or S3 bucket) as files in the format defined by the FileFormat action.
+Integrate/Refresh writes table changes to the integrate location (Blob/ADLS store or S3 bucket) as files in the format defined by the FileFormat action.
 This connector connects to the cluster via ODBC and using SQL statements loads and/or merges the data from the integrate location into the target table.